Riizade/Homebrew-Garbage/design.md

 Death and Failure
 =====
 In the original rules, characters fell just like enemy creatures did.
 This was kind of un-fun because you could be knocked out very quickly with a single bad roll, and you'd be unengaged with the rest of the combat because there was no action you could take to improve the situation.
-Adding an *injured* state keeps players attentive for when their turn comes up and at least somewhat engaged with combat after getting hit.
+Adding a *wounded* state keeps players attentive for when their turn comes up and at least somewhat engaged with combat after getting hit.

 Items and Equipment
 =====